synbioz/redspot-redmine-plugin/developer.md

 Override line 1 in `style.sass` with the theme you wanna use and take inspiration from other themes.

-You can also choose an existing theme from the followings :
+You can also choose an existing theme from the followings:

 ### theme-defaut.sass
 ![Theme default](doc_img/theme-default.png)